singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 ---

 Since the major difference between a queue and a stack is the order (first-in first-out vs. last-in first-out), we know that we need to modify peek() and pop() to go in reverse order.
-We can use our second stack to reverse the order of the elements (by popping sl and pushing the elements on to s2).
-In such an imple­ mentation, on each peek() and pop() operation, we would pop everything from sl onto s2, perform the peek/pop operation, and then push everything back.
+We can use our second stack to reverse the order of the elements (by popping s1 and pushing the elements on to s2).
+In such an imple­ mentation, on each peek() and pop() operation, we would pop everything from s1 onto s2, perform the peek/pop operation, and then push everything back.

 This will work, but if two pop/peeks are performed back-to-back, we're needlessly moving elements.
 We can implement a "lazy" approach where we let the elements sit in s2 until we absolutely must reverse the elements.